zayeihr/CPS572_Sp26_mini_project/PROJECT.md

    - What you used them for (code writing, debugging, brainstorming, data generation, etc.)
    - Which specific parts of your code or approach were LLM-assisted

+5. **Tinker Feedback** — Please answer the following questions about your experience with the Tinker platform:
+   - What was the hardest part of using Tinker?
+Where did you get stuck?
+   - Did you use the [tinker-cookbook](https://github.com/thinking-machines-lab/tinker-cookbook)?
+If yes, what was helpful and what was missing?
+If no, why not?
+   - What is the one thing that would make Tinker significantly better for your use case?
+   - Would you use Tinker again?
+Why or why not?

 ### 3. Code (ZIP)
 Upload a ZIP file containing all of your training code.
 This should include everything needed to understand and reproduce your approach.